21ideas-org/21ideas.org/content.en/docs/Theory/lightning/what-is-lightning.md

 More articles about the Lightning Network and its features can be found at [this section](/en/lightning).

-## Who needs it?
+## Who is Lightning for?

-The Lightning Network currently [has](https://1ml.com/statistics) nearly 20,000 nodes and over 70,000 channels; it also has slightly less than 5,000 BTC (about $150 million at the time of this writing) blocked.
+Lightning Network currently [has](https://1ml.com/statistics) nearly 20,000 nodes and over 70,000 channels; it also has slightly less than 5,000 BTC (over $300 million at the time of this writing) blocked.
 This protocol is already quite widespread and continues to evolve.
 As the user experience of interacting with Bitcoin improves, more users will come to Lightning.

 {{% image "/img/175.png" /%}}